hoontaeklee/bloght-Hugo/content/en/posts/paper_review/p023_2019_liu_ele_SAM_NEE.md

 To apply the SAM framework for my paper, I needed a reference. **Professor Ogle recommended this paper** for me as I and Liu et al. have the same type of data.

-**This paper would be much more important than I expected** because 1) it contains **sample R code** in which the SAM was implemented; I would directly refer to it given I will use the same kind of data (i.e. observation with a fixed timestep), and 2) **it also proposes several critical questions related to my future PhD study at MPI-bgc** (i.e. water-carbon interactions acorss scales).
+**This paper would be much more important than I expected** because 1) it contains **sample R code** in which the SAM was implemented; I would directly refer to it given I will use the same kind of data (i.e. observation with a fixed timestep), and 2) **it also proposes several critical questions related to my future PhD study at MPI-bgc** (i.e. water-carbon interactions across scales).